24/7 Emergency Service

 Who Can Perform a Fire Extinguisher Annual Inspection in BC?

 Only certified technicians are legally permitted to perform a compliant fire extinguisher annual inspection in BC.
-In-house inspections or uncertified contractors do not meet BC Fire Code or NFPA 10 requirements.
+In-house inspections or uncertified contractors do not meet the requirements of the BC Fire Code or NFPA 10.

 Using uncertified inspection services is one of the most common compliance failures found during fire marshal audits.